KrishnaGarg27/Solana-Lottery-Dapp/PROJECT_DESCRIPTION.md

 ### Key Features

-[TODO: List the main features of your dApp.
-Be specific about what users can do.]

 - Feature 1: Anyone can create a lottery.
 - Feature 2: Anyone can participate.
 - Feature 2: The creator can pick a random winner.
 - Feature 2: Winners can claim their prizes

 ### How to Use the dApp

-[TODO: Provide step-by-step instructions for users to interact with your dApp]

 1. **Connect Wallet**
 2. **Create Lottery:** Fill the lottery creation form and create a new lottery.
 The inputs are checked for validity and appropriate errors are displayed otherwise.
 Lottery IDs should be unique for a wallet and between 0 and 255, entry price and max entries cannot be 0.